-The Chief Executive's remuneration is made up of fixed remuneration and variable remuneration (short-term incentives only).
+The Chief Executive's remuneration is made up of fixed remuneration and variable remuneration.
 Variable remuneration refers to remuneration that is "at risk" and linked to individual and organisational performance with clearly defined metrics.
 The Chief Executive's remuneration is reviewed annually by the Board and an external consulting firm is engaged as appropriate to review market relativity and comparability against peer groups.
+The Chief Executive is entitled to redundancy compensation if his/her employment is terminated as a result of redundancy, however no retirement benefits, sign-on bonuses or retention payments are offered.